orsnaro/CDV-windows-autoenv-tool/README.md

 # windows-autoenv-tool
-This batch scripted tool will auto activate your python virtual environment just by using `cvd` command just like `cd` for more help use `cvd -h`
+This batch scripted tool will auto activate your python virtual environment just by using `cdv` command just like `cd` for more help use `cdv -h`

 # its very easy! just install and use ( or clone and add path to system path environmental virable and you're ready to go! )